creekwearable/CreekSDK/Example/Pods/Target Support Files/Pods-CreekSDK_Example/Pods-CreekSDK_Example-acknowledgements.markdown

 ii. modify or distribute the source code of any distributable code so that any part of it becomes subject to any license that requires that the distributable code, any other part of the software, or any of Microsoft's other intellectual property be disclosed or distributed in source code form, or that others have the right to modify it.

-## 3. CONDITIONAL RIGHTS TO USE AND DISTRIBUTE EMBEDDED SPEECH COMPONENTS (PREVIEW).
+## 3. CONDITIONAL RIGHTS TO USE AND DISTRIBUTE EMBEDDED SPEECH COMPONENTS.

-If you are approved for access to Embedded Speech Components in accordance with the terms for Limited Access Services in the Service-Specific Product Terms for Azure Cognitive Services and Applied AI Services available at <https://www.microsoft.com/licensing/terms/welcome/welcomepage>, and you are in compliance with these license terms and all requirements in an applicable license agreement that references these rights, you have the following additional rights with respect to the Embedded Speech Components.
+If you are approved for access to Embedded Speech Components in accordance with the terms for Limited Access Services in the Service-Specific Product Terms for Azure Cognitive Services and Applied AI Services available at https://www.microsoft.com/licensing/terms/welcome/welcomepage, and you are in compliance with these license terms, you may license the additional rights to use and distribute the Embedded Speech Components provided to you by Microsoft.
+Additional applicable terms and conditions will be made available to you upon approval to access Embedded Speech Components.

-**a) Definitions.**

-i.
-"Embedded Speech Components" means (i) Embedded Speech extensions in the software and (ii) Embedded Speech models provided to you by Microsoft.

-ii.
-"Company Device" means computing devices, other than Excluded Devices, that you sell, distribute, or otherwise dispose of for use with the Embedded Speech Components.

-iii.
-"End Customer" means a person, company, or other legal entity that acquires a Company Device from you.

-iv.
-"Excluded Device" means any computing device that would subject the Embedded Speech Components, as implemented in such device, to High Risk Use.

-v.
-"High Risk Use" means any use of any Embedded Speech Components where failure or fault of any kind of any Embedded Speech Components could reasonably be seen to lead to death or serious bodily injury, or to severe physical or environmental damage.

-**b) Distribution and Use Rights.**

-i.
-Subject to your compliance with these terms (including the distribution requirements and distribution restrictions for distributable code) and all requirements in an applicable license agreement that references these rights, you may (A) download and link the Embedded Speech Components into an application that adds significant primary functionality to the Embedded Speech Components; (B) install the Embedded Speech Components, in binary form as incorporated in your application, on Company Devices; and (C) distribute the Embedded Speech Components as installed on Company Devices to End Customers.

-ii.
-No right is provided to you to sell, distribute, sublicense, or otherwise make available the Embedded Speech Components separate from your applications that are installed on Company Devices or to implement the Embedded Speech Components in your application or Company Device in any manner that would subject the Embedded Speech Components to High Risk Use.
-You will use commercially reasonable efforts to notify Microsoft within a reasonable time if you become aware that an End Customer is using the Embedded Speech Components separate from your applications that are installed on Company Devices.

-iii.
-Before selling, distributing, or otherwise disposing of any version of a Company Device, you will: (i) make your own determination that the Embedded Speech Components are suitable in quality and performance for use as implemented in your application and used in such Company Device, and (ii) test and examine the Embedded Speech Components in your application as installed on such Company Device.

-**c) Required Updates.** From time to time, Microsoft may release by written notice an Update to the Embedded Speech Components designated as required to be performed (each a "Required Update").
-Microsoft will use commercially reasonable efforts to minimize the number of Required Updates.
-Additional terms may apply to a Required Update and Microsoft will make these additional terms available to you.
-By distributing a Required Update, you agree to the additional terms.
-If Microsoft makes a Required Update available to you and you elect not to perform the Required Update, Microsoft has no duty or liability based on your installation, use, sale, offer for sale, importation, or other disposition or promotion of a Company Device more than 90 days after Microsoft makes available the Required Update.
-"Update" means, with respect to the Embedded Speech Components, a royalty-free replacement, bug-fix, or re-release of the software.

-**d) Change Event.** Your rights under this section are subject to the following:

-i.
-Microsoft may notify you requiring you to cease installation, further use, sale, offer for sale, importation, or other disposition or promotion of a Company Device due to a Change Event (each, a "Change Event Notice").
-Such Change Event Notice will specify the extent and timing of the cessation and any other necessary actions.
-"Change Event" means that an applicable government or regulatory body in any jurisdiction in which a Company Device may be sold has determined that the Embedded Speech Components are illegal or otherwise subject to any regulation or legal limitation that the Embedded Speech Components were not (or not clearly) subject to as of the date on which Microsoft made the Embedded Speech Components available.

-ii.
-Microsoft will issue a Change Event Notice only to the extent it deems reasonably necessary to address the precipitating Change Event.
-Microsoft and you will work together, promptly and in good faith, to: (i) coordinate public communications related to the Change Event Notice that specifically reference you or your products or services; and (ii) implement the Change Event Notice as applicable to you in an orderly, effective, and prompt manner.

-iii.
-Additional obligations or remedies related to Change Events may be set forth in the applicable license agreement that references these rights.

-iv.
-DUTY TO MITIGATE.
-If Microsoft gives you a Change Event Notice, Microsoft has no duty or liability based on your installation, use, sale, offer for sale, importation, or other disposition or promotion of Company Devices more than 30 days after receipt of such Change Event Notice.

-**e) Compliance with Laws.** In exercising your rights and performing your obligations under this section, you will comply with all applicable laws, rules, statutes, orders, regulations, and judgments of any government authority having jurisdiction.
-If you experience a safety or product liability issue with a Company Device which relates to or implicates the Embedded Speech Components in any way, you agree to notify Microsoft promptly in writing so that Microsoft can comply with its own obligations for such an event.
-Microsoft will treat such notice as your Confidential Information to the extent permitted by applicable law.

-**f) Pre-Release Software.** The Embedded Speech Components are a pre-release version.
-They may not operate correctly.
-They may be different from the commercially released version.

-**g) Feedback.** If you give feedback about the Embedded Speech Components to Microsoft, you give to Microsoft, without charge, the right to use, share and commercialize your feedback in any way and for any purpose.
-You will not give feedback that is subject to a license that requires Microsoft to license its software or documentation to third parties because Microsoft includes your feedback in them.
-These rights survive this agreement.

-**h)** The rights and obligations set forth in this section 3 are in addition to and subject to all other provisions of these SDK license terms except to the extent of any conflict, in which case the provisions of this section 3 will control.
+**a)** The rights and obligations set forth in this section 3 are in addition to and subject to all other provisions of these SDK license terms except to the extent of any conflict, in which case the provisions of this section 3 will control.
 To the extent of any conflict between the rights and obligations set forth in this section 3 and the applicable license agreement, the provisions of the applicable license agreement will control.

 ## 4. SCOPE OF LICENSE.